-The feedback from the stakeholder engagement has been compiled into a What We Heard (1.6 MB) document and will inform the development of an effective builder licensing program in Alberta.
+The feedback from the stakeholder engagement has been compiled into a What We Heard (PDF, 1.6 MB) document and will inform the development of an effective builder licensing program in Alberta.

 Feedback from this engagement was used to inform legislation to establish a builder licensing program.